COVID-19 and AP Televisits

-Advanced Pediatrics announces initial steps to make visits with Dr. Arthur Lavin or Dr. Julie Hertzer through video technology: The AP Televisit.
+Appointments with Dr. Arthur Lavin or Dr. Julie Hertzer are now available through video technology: The AP Televisit.

 With use of the AP Televisit, you can arrange a personal visit with either Dr. Lavin or Dr. Hertzer from the comfort of your home or office.
 All you need is access to a webcam via computer or mobile phone and registration with the Healow App.
 Healow is the internet service that links you with your child’s medical record here at the Advanced Pediatrics office.